 Silvers has devoted much of his career to the global health issues, notably the AIDS pandemic.
 Extensive filming between 1999 and 2003 in sub-Saharan Africa resulted in an Emmy Award-winning series of reports (for BBC, ABC, CNN, and PBS) on the impact of AIDS on three generations of Africans: children, parents, and grandparent.
 These segments examined the plight of AIDS orphans (Zambia) and AIDS widows (Malawi), as well as misinformation about HIV transmission among children in high-risk areas.
 It's worth noting that Silvers conceived, financed, and undertook these assignments independently.

 Silvers has also reported extensively on population issues in the developing world.
-His previous hour-long documentaries – “Changing Nature,” “Lives Together, Worlds Apart” and “Population: 6 Billion" -- examined such essential population-related issues as resource scarcity, gender inequity, and reproductive health in developing countries.
-These films were produced in collaboration with the United Nations and aired on PBS and numerous European networks, to significant population and critical acclaim.
+In three documentaries Changing Nature, Lives Together, Worlds Apart and Population: 6 Billion -- he examined such essential population-related issues as global warming, resource scarcity, gender inequity, and reproductive health in developing countries.
+Produced in collaboration with the United Nations, these films aired on PBS and numerous European networks, to popular and critical acclaim.
 These documentaries also won numerous awards, including the Award of Excellence at the International Global Health Film Festival.